Susning.nu: Demise and closure

-After the imposing of the password lock, Susning became a significantly more inactive project, and a dozen users made almost all edits.
+After the imposing of the password lock, Susning became a significantly less active project, and a dozen users made almost all edits.
 In March 2004, before the password system was imposed, articles were saved approximately 36,000 times; by May, this had been reduced to 1,600 times.
 On May 11, 2004, editing on Susning.nu was temporarily opened for non-logged-in users, but after just 18 hours, vandalism had once again become such a big problem that non-logged-in editing was once again shut down.
 In March 2006, editing by non-logged-in users was opened on Sunday afternoons between 12:00–16:00.
 A year later, editing between 06:00–07:00 each day was enabled as well.
 Overall, this worked well but with a bit of vandalism.

 In mid-2008, the website was affected by a persistent spammer who used proxy servers to spam different articles with English advertisement links.
 In April 2009, this forced Aronsson to remove the daily editing abilities between 06:00–07:00.
 The editing abilities during Sunday afternoons, however, continued to be open despite recurring spam attacks.
 By this time, very few users were still creating and editing articles on the website, which was shut down entirely in mid-August 2009; no reason for this was ever announced.